stevus/web-browser/README.md

 Initial discovery to answer questions like:

-- What is a Web browser?
+- How does it work?
-- What does it do?
+- What are the different modules?

 ![](./Image.png)